Tal Wilkenfeld: Professional bass playing career

-Upon learning that Chick Corea was seeking a bassist for an upcoming tour, Wilkenfeld sent him demos of Transformation, and was selected for his 2007 Australian tour, along with Frank Gambale and Antonio Sanchez.
+After learning that Chick Corea was seeking a bassist for an upcoming tour, Wilkenfeld sent him demos of Transformation, and was selected for his 2007 Australian tour, along with Frank Gambale and Antonio Sanchez.
 A few months later, she joined Jeff Beck, Vinnie Colaiuta, and Jason Rebello for Beck's summer European tour.
-The group completed their tour at Eric Clapton's 2007 Crossroads Guitar Festival in Chicago, Illinois, performing to a sell-out crowd of approximately 40,000 people.
-By November 2007, Wilkenfeld had rejoined Beck and the other band members for a week-long residency at Ronnie Scott's Jazz Club in London.
-Beck selected that venue to record a new DVD and CD, with guests that included Clapton, Joss Stone, and Imogen Heap.
+The group completed a tour performing at Eric Clapton's 2007 Crossroads Guitar Festival in Chicago, performing to a sell-out crowd of approximately 40,000 people.

+By November 2007, Wilkenfeld rejoined Beck and the other band members for a week-long residency at Ronnie Scott's Jazz Club in London.
+Beck selected the venue to record a new DVD and CD, with guests including Clapton, Joss Stone, and Imogen Heap.
 It was recorded, filmed, and released as Live at Ronnie Scott's.
-On the same trip, Wilkenfeld joined Herbie Hancock, Wayne Shorter, singer Corinne Bailey Rae, and drummer Vinnie Colaiuta on a session filmed for the A&E series, Live from Abbey Road.
-Wilkenfeld completed 2007 with two standing-room-only Greenwich Village shows with Krantz.
+On the same trip, Wilkenfeld joined Herbie Hancock, Wayne Shorter, singer Corinne Bailey Rae, and drummer Colaiuta on a session filmed for the A&E series, Live from Abbey Road.
+Wilkenfeld completed 2007 with two standing-room-only Greenwich Village shows with Wayne Krantz.

-In 2008, Wilkenfeld accompanied Krantz at shows in Los Angeles, before an Australian tour with Krantz and Carlock, a reunion of the band that appeared on Transformation.
-At the conclusion of the tour, Krantz, Carlock and John Beasley backed Wilkenfeld during her headlining set for Bass Player LIVE!
+In 2008, Wilkenfeld accompanied Krantz at shows in Los Angeles, before an Australian tour with Krantz and Kevin Carlock, a reunion of the band which appeared on Transformation.
+At the end of the tour, Krantz, Carlock, and John Beasley backed Wilkenfeld during her headlining set for Bass Player LIVE!
 2008 in Los Angeles.
 In July, she accompanied Jeff Beck in a tribute to George Martin in Los Angeles.
-She appeared at Warren Haynes's 20th Annual Christmas Jam, reuniting and performing with The Allman Brothers Band and guesting with Gov't Mule, Ivan Neville, and Robben Ford.
+She appeared at Warren Haynes's 20th Annual Christmas Jam while reuniting and performing with the Allman Brothers and guesting with Gov't Mule, Ivan Neville, and Robben Ford.

 In 2008, Wilkenfeld received a phone call from Prince.
 She was surprised that his first words to her were, "Do you like the drum rolls of Jack DeJohnette?"

-Prince brought Wilkenfeld to parties at his Los Angeles home.
-Sometimes he and his band played and she was their lone audience member.
+Prince had Wilkenfeld attend parties at his Los Angeles home.
+Sometimes he and his band played and she was the only other person there.

-Months later, Prince called Wilkenfeld from Minneapolis, and said that he wanted to put together a trio with her, asking Wilkenfeld to find them a drummer.
-They settled on Chris Coleman, who had been playing with Chaka Khan and Rachelle Farrell, and Prince flew the two musicians to Paisley Park for the first time in late 2009.
+Months later, Prince called Wilkenfeld from Minneapolis and said that he wanted to put together a trio with her; he asked Wilkenfeld to find a drummer for the act.
+Chris Coleman was selected; he had been playing with Chaka Khan and Rachelle Farrell.
+Prince flew Wilkenfeld and Coleman out to Paisley Park for the first time in late 2009.